 Situated in the Cedar River, Mays Island, also known as Municipal Island, also serves as the key landmark for the postal system in Cedar Rapids.
 It is the center of a quadrant system that demarcates the northwest, northeast, southwest and southeast.
 Every address in the city is covered by a quadrant, except for the three buildings on Municipal Island.

 The island itself is small, about four blocks long and one block wide.
 Its National Register for Historic Places nomination form colorfully notes that the shape somewhat resembles that of a battleship: the government buildings as bow and aft conning towers, the bridges as mooring lines, and the underground parking garage floating draft.

 The buildings on Municipal Island are also worthy of note.
-On the northern tip is a combination City Hall, veterans memorial, and convention center.
+On the northern tip is a combination veterans memorial, and convention center, and also used to house city hall.
 It boasts a two-story stained glass window designed by famed Iowan artist Grant Wood.
 On top of the building a towering cenotaph is based on the Tomb of the Unknown Soldier at Arlington National Cemetery.

-To the south, facing the City Hall, is the Linn County Courthouse.
+To the south, facing the veterans memorial, is the Linn County Courthouse.
 It is a stately Beaux Arts building connected via sky bridge with the adjacent jail.
 Beautiful Great Depression-era murals and a three-story rotunda decorate the interior.

 Know Before You Go

 Smack dab in the middle of the city.